-Upcoming performances in 2018 include a debut with the Louisville Orchestra in Mozart's Requiem, conducted by Teddy Abrams, and Lodovico in Otello with Austin Opera.
+Performances in 2018 include a debut with the Louisville Orchestra in Mozart's Requiem, conducted by Teddy Abrams, and Lodovico in Otello with Austin Opera.
 The winter will see him in performances of Messiah, first with the Lexington Baroque Ensemble, then the Peoria Symphony Orchestra, and then with the Apollo Chorus at the Harris Theater in Chicago.
 Earlier in 2018, Evan sang with the Elgin Symphony in Mozart's Requiem, debuted with the the Pacific Symphony as Sarastro in Die Zauberflöte, and performed Don Basilio in Il barbiere di Siviglia (role debut) with Opera North in the summer.
-In the fall he will

 Performances in 2014 included Messiah with the Jacksonville Symphony; a return to the Houston Symphony in Mozart's Requiem with Andrés Orozco-Estrada; Evan's debut as Masetto in Don Giovanni with Seattle Opera; a concert performance of Salome with the Chicago Symphony Orchestra under James Conlon at the Ravinia Festival as Second Soldier, Cappadocian, and the Fifth Jew; the King in Aida with the Atlanta Symphony Orchestra under Robert Spano; Pulcinella and Beethoven's Mass in C with the Houston Symphony; and Samuel in Un ballo in maschera with Canadian Opera Company.